chef-training/chef_classroom/README.md

 ## Known issues

+  * Depending on your workflow, sometimes the portal page may not properly refresh.
+You can force a refresh of the portal page with `chef-client -z -r 'recipe[chef_classroom::_refresh_portal]`

   * On occasion, chef-provisioning-aws may lose track of an object it provisioned and you will get errors similar to

     ```